BeaOrdonez/Data-Processing-Final-Project/README.md

        To develop this method, BoW (Bag of words) has been previously done.
 BoW provides what we call corpus, which is the base of our TF-IDF model.
 The data used here has been previously treated using the preprocessed function mentioned above.
 We have used the Gensim libary thanks to which we are able to transform the corpus in to a weighted representation based on the frequency of words in a recipe and across the whole dataset.
+Furthermore, we train a TF-IDF model that uses the corpus
+      (in BoW format) to compute the relative word importances in each recipe.
+After, we transform the corpus converting each document to its TF-IDF representation for further analysis.

    --> Word2vec

        For Word2vec vectorization we use Gensim library which generates word embeddings using the previous tokenized corpus.
 Each description is shown as the mean of the embeddings of it's words.
 Words that are not in the vocubulary of the model are not considered.
 Results are saved in a numpy array.
+       Furthermore, in this section our code uses Word2Vec to represent textual data (descriptions) in a meaningful numerical format.
+It then computes the average embedding for each description in mycorpus to represent the entire description as a single vector.

    --> Transformers